CP1401/Practicals/prac_03/README.md

 ## 5. Rock of Ages

-Ask the user for their age, then tell them what you think of them.
+Ask the user for their age, then tell them something related to their age.

+You need to ensure you write your decision structures **efficiently**.
+DO NOT REPEAT questions you already know the answer to.

-- Use a **compound Boolean expression** to test if the age is valid (between 0 and 120 inclusive) and print "Invalid age" if it's invalid.
+- *First*, use a single **compound Boolean expression** to test if the age is invalid (not between 0 and 120 inclusive) and print "Invalid age" if it's invalid.
+- Then, start at one end (highest or lowest) and work towards the other end
-- Then print your own personal response for how old they are.
-You decide how many different responses you want.
+- Print your own custom response for at least four different age categories.

 ## 6. Speeding Fines